UCLComputerScience/COMP0016_2020_21_Team19/manual/docs/deployment_manual.md

 WantedBy=multi-user.target
 ```

-Change `USERNAMEE` to whichever user is being used to deploy Activity League.
+Change `USERNAME` to whichever user is being used to deploy Activity League.

 After you've copied this, save and close the file.